7Grn/Mobile-WuWa-Config/README.md

 **WuWa-Config** is a custom-built set of configuration files designed to **boost graphics, stability, and performance** in *Wuthering Waves* on Android devices.

 Crafted by **Arglax**, this guide will help you unlock your device’s full visual and gameplay potential.

+## Disclaimer

+These configurations are provided "as is", without warranty of any kind.
+Use at your own risk.

+I am not responsible for crashes, performance issues, data loss, or any consequences arising from the use of these configs.

+Donations are voluntary and do not constitute a purchase or service.

 ---